 Thus, to show the second statement, it only remains to show that $f_*$ has a right adjoint.
 By \cite[Lemma F.0.6]{Fundamentals}, it suffices to show that for every $i$, the composite

 has a right adjoint.
 Indeed, since $D$ has right base change for $f$, we have that this composite is equivalent to the composite

-The first functor has a right adjoint since $D$ takes values in $\PrL$, and the second has a right adjoint since $f_i$ is $D$-proper, so the composite has a right adjoint as desired. \end{proof} \end{prp}
+The first functor has a right adjoint since $D$ takes values in $\PrL$, and the second has a right adjoint since $f_i$ is $D$-quasi-proper, so the composite has a right adjoint as desired. \end{proof} \end{prp}